Amanda Kramer: Background and family

-Music career

-In 1988, Information Society released their self-titled major label debut on Tommy Boy/Warner Bros.
-Records, which was certified Gold.
-After departing from the band, Kramer returned to New York City to further a career that would include classical, pop, rock, and scoring for film and television.
-Kramer began a string of collaborations, first with Anton Fier as a core member of the Golden Palominos, recording several albums, including A Dead Horse (1989) and Drunk with Passion (1991).
-As part of the Golden Palominos, Kramer would write and record with Michael Stipe, Bob Mould, Bill Laswell, and Richard Thompson, amongst others.

-Kramer then became a member of 10,000 Maniacs, recording and touring the platinum-selling releases Our Time in Eden (1992) and MTV Unplugged (1993), before joining the British group World Party.
-Her first live performance as a member of the latter would be a Pyramid Stage appearance at the 1994 Glastonbury Festival.

-In the succeeding years, Kramer would be engaged in much studio and road work, playing on albums by artists such as Lloyd Cole (The Negatives, 2000), the Church (Man Woman Life Death Infinity, 2018), and, most recently, the Psychedelic Furs' first studio record in three decades, Made of Rain (2020).
-Kramer has been a member of the band since 2002, completing many international headlining tours.

-Kramer has provided further keyboard duties for television performances, tours, and festival appearances with a variety of artists, including Eurythmics, Julee Cruise, David Hykes and the Harmonic Choir, Steve Kilbey, and Tom Bailey.
-From 2007 to 2008, she toured with Siouxsie Sioux and performed on the Finale: The Last Mantaray & More Show live DVD.

 Solo career

 Kramer has released four solo albums, incorporating the genres of world music, classical, experimental, jazz, and ambient: Wintermass (with Blake Leyh, 1994), Samsara (1998), Fallen Light Renew (2004) and Under the Sea (2011).
 The latter two albums were inspired by the poetry of William Blake and T.S.
 Eliot, respectively, and feature contributions from Karl Wallinger and Julee Cruise, amongst others.

 Film and television composition

 Kramer has also composed for film and television.
 Her work can be heard on the Discovery Channel series Globe Trekker (later Pilot Guides), and has been featured on various television programs, including the PBS documentary Cayutaville (1998) and ABC's 20/20 (1997), as well as in the feature film True Crime (1996).